 The class of algorithm we employ is not the only class available for the problem of detecting and tracking pedestrians in video.
-A good overview of the various approaches is provided by Yilmaz et al. [40].
+A good overview of the various approaches is provided by Yilmaz et al. [41].
 Our foreground segmentation algorithm is derived from a family of algorithms which model every pixel of the background image with probability distributions, and use these models to classify pixels as foreground or background.
-Many of these algorithms are parametric [9], [14], leading to efficient storage and computation.
-In outdoor scenes, mixture-of-gaussian models capture complexity in the underlying distribution that single gaussian distribution models miss [17], [31], [34], [41].
+Many of these algorithms are parametric [9], [15], leading to efficient storage and computation.
+In outdoor scenes, mixture-of-gaussian models capture complexity in the underlying distribution that single Gaussian distribution models miss [18], [32], [35], [42].
 Ours is nonparametric: it estimates the distribution itself rather than its parameters.
-For nonparametric approaches, kernel density estimators are typically used, as distributions on color-space are very highdimensional constructs [11].
-To efficiently store distributions for every pixel, we make a sparsity assumption on the distribution similar to [23], i.e. the random variables are assumed to be restricted to a small subset of the sample space.
+For nonparametric approaches, kernel density estimators are typically used, as distributions on color-space are very high-dimensional constructs [12].
+To efficiently store distributions for every pixel, we make a sparsity assumption on the distribution similar to [24], i.e. the random variables are assumed to be restricted to a small subset of the sample space.

-Other algorithms use foreground object appearance models, leaving the background unmodeled.
-These approaches use support-vector-machines, AdaBoost [12], or other machine learning approaches in conjunction with a training dataset to develop classifiers that are used to detect objects of interest in images or videos.
-For tracking problems, pedestrian detection may take place in each frame independently [1], [37].
-In [29], these detections are fed into a particlefilter multi-target tracking algorithm.
-These single-frame detection approaches have been extended to detecting patterns of motion, and Viola et al. [38] show that incorporation of dynamical information into the segmentation algorithm improves performance.
+Other algorithms use foreground object appearance models, leaving the background un-modeled.
+These approaches use support-vector-machines, AdaBoost [13], or other machine learning approaches in conjunction with a training dataset to develop classifiers that are used to detect objects of interest in images or videos.
+For tracking problems, pedestrian detection may take place in each frame independently [1], [38].
+In [30], these detections are fed into a particle-filter multitarget tracking algorithm.
+These single-frame detection approaches have been extended to detecting patterns of motion, and Viola et al. [39] show that incorporation of dynamical information into the segmentation algorithm improves performance.
 Our algorithm is based on different operating assumptions, notably requiring very little training data; initialization uses only a couple seconds of video.

-A third, relatively new approach, is Robust-PCA [7], which neither models the foreground nor the background, but assumes that the video sequence may be decomposed as I = L + S, where L is low-rank and S is sparse.
+A third, relatively new approach, is Robust-PCA [7], which neither models the foreground nor the background, but assumes that the video sequence I may be decomposed as I = L + S, where L is low-rank and S is sparse.
 The relatively constant background image generates a "low-rank" video sequence, and foreground objects passing through the image plane introduce sparse errors into the low-rank video sequence.
-Candes et al. [7] demonstrate the efficacy of this approach for pedestrian segmentation, although the algorithm requires the entire video sequence to generate the segmentation, so it is not suitable for our real-time application.
+Candès et al. [7] demonstrate the efficacy of this approach for pedestrian segmentation, although the algorithm requires the entire video sequence to generate the segmentation, so it is not suitable for our real-time application.

 Generally, multi-target tracking approaches attempt to find the precise tracks that each object follows, to maintain identification of each object [4].
-For our purposes, this is unnecessary, and we avoid computationally intensive approaches like particle-filters [28], [29], [39].
+For our purposes, this is unnecessary, and we avoid computationally intensive approaches like particle-filters [29], [30], [40].
 Our sub-optimal approximation of the true maximum likelihood multi-target tracking algorithm allows our system to avoid exponential complexity [4] and to run in real-time.
 Similar object-to-track matching utilizing the Gale-Shapley matching algorithm is explored in [2].

-Other authors have pursued applications of control algo-

-rithms to art [3], [15], [19], [20], [21], [32], and the emerging applications signal a growing maturity of control technology in its ability to coexist with people.
+There is an emerging interest in applications of control algorithms to art [3], [16], [20], [21], [22], [33], as evidenced by this book.